Efficient Asynchronous Byzantine Agreement without Private Setups: Preliminaries

 \ignore{ Formally speaking, EUF-CMA can be formalized the following experiment $\Sigforge_{\Adv,\Pi}(n)$ for an Adversary $\Adv$ and parameter $n$: \begin{itemize} \item \begin{itemize} \item $\Gen(1^n)$ is run to obtain keys $(pk,sk)$. \item Adversary $\Adv$ is given $pk$ and access to an oracle $\Sign_{sk}(\cdot)$.The adversary then outputs $(m \sigma)$.
 Let $\Q$ denote the set of all queries that $\Adv$ asked its oracle. \item$\Adv$ succeed if and only if (1)$\Vrfy_{pk}(m, \sigma)=1$ and (2)$m \notin \Q$.In this case the output of the experiment is defined to be 1. \end{itemize} if for all probabilistic polynomial adversary $\Adv$ there is a negligible function $\negl$ such that:

 The signature scheme $\mathsf{\Pi}=(\Gen, \Sign,\Vrfy)$ is \textsf{existentially unforgeable under an adaptive chosen-message attack}. \end{itemize} }

 {\bf Verifiable random function}.
-A verifiable random function is a pseudorandom function returning proofs for its correct computation.
+A verifiable random function ($\VRF$) \cite{micali1999verifiable} is a pseudorandom function that also returns a proof to attest that the correctness of its evaluation result.
 It consists of three algorithms $(\GenVRF, \Eval, \VerifyVRF)$: \begin{itemize} \item $\GenVRF(1^\lambda) \rightarrow (sk, pk)$ is a probabilistic algorithm that generates a pair of private key and public verification key for verifiable random function.

 \item $\Eval(sk, x) \rightarrow (r,\pi) $ takes a secret key $sk$ and a value $x$ as input and outputs a pseudorandom value $r$ with a proof $\pi$.

 \item $\VerifyVRF(pk, x, r,\pi) \rightarrow 0/1$ verifies whether $r$ is correctly computed from $x$ and $sk$ using $\pi$ and the corresponding $pk$.